TerribleTurtle/ServerValueChanger/DEVELOPER_GUIDE.md

+Sure, I can help you update the Developer Guide with the provided information and include the license text.
+Here’s an updated version:

+---

 # Developer Guide

-ALL LINKS ARE PLACEHOLDERS

 ## Introduction